European-XFEL/karabo_data/docs/geometry.rst

 LPD-1M
 ------

-LPD-1M consists of 16 modules of 256×256 pixels each.
+LPD-1M consists of 16 supermodules of 256×256 pixels each.
-Each module is further subdivided into 16 tiles, which this geometry code can position independently.
+Each supermodule is further subdivided into 16 sensor tiles, which this geometry code can position independently.

 .. figure:: _static/lpd_layout.png